r-uby-dev/roda-llm/README.md

 also gives you the opportunity to extend the plugin's functionality by extending the Roda subclass.

-A resolver has its own section later in the README.md but it is worth knowing that it is how you can implement callbacks that determine how an agent is found, saved, and created.
-The builtin session resolver uses a session-backed store to link the agent's database record to a browser-based user session.

-The `route_csrf` plugin is optional but recommended to prevent cross forgery attacks.
-It is largely optional because outside Roda it might be handled differently.
-It is generally a good default to opt into.
+A resolver is how a user of the plugin can choose how agent is created, found, and destroyed.
+It has access to the Roda application, the request object, and request parameters to help it decide how to create, find and destroy an agent.

 ```ruby
 class App < Roda